A theory of locally impenetrable elastic tubes: Equations governing a locally impenetrable Kirchhoff rod

-In comparison with the standard force and moment balance laws of a Kirchhoff rod, we identify the Lagrange multiplier $\bn$ as the internal force, and $\bmo$ as the internal moment in the rod.
-Both these equations hold as is in the inactive and active regions of the rod.
+By comparison with the standard force and moment balance laws of a Kirchhoff rod, we identify the Lagrange multiplier $\bn$ as the internal force and $\bmo$ as the internal moment in the rod.
+Both equations hold as written in the inactive and active regions of the rod.